Loading Data into MotherDuck

 As you ingest data using Python, typically coming from API or other sources, you have different options to load data to MotherDuck.

-MotherDuck supports several cloud storage providers, including Azure, Google Cloud and Cloudflare R2.
+MotherDuck supports several cloud storage providers, including Amazon S3, Azure, Google Cloud and Cloudflare R2.

 MotherDuck supports uploading local DuckDB databases in the cloud as referenced by the CREATE DATABASE statement.